-Tries to to load a module in the same way as load_file/1 [page 50].
+Tries to to load a module in the same way as load_file/1 [page 53], unless the module is already loaded.
 In embedded mode, however, it does not load a module which is not already loaded, but returns {error, embedded} instead.